eugenebogaart/Terraform-Atlas-M2M5/README.md

 # Setup MonogoDB Atlast cluster M2 and/or M5

-Provisioning a shared cluster of size M2 and/or M5 with Terraform This process is slightly different then M10 and up.
+Provisioning a shared cluster of size M2 and/or M5 with Terraform.
+This process is slightly different then M10 and up.
+See below sample

 ```
 resource "mongodbatlas_cluster" "this" {